 An early point contact transistor

 The only trouble with the idea was that the wires that injected the positive charge had to be close together - very close.
 In fact so close that only Brattain, the ace experimenter, could make the arrangement work.
-But work it did and the Brattain and Bardeen point contact transistor was demonstrated on December 23 1947 by amplifying a human voice.
-At first the demo showed the increase in current via meters then a microphone was hooked up and each of the spectators said "hello" only to hear the amplified "HELLO" come from the speaker.
+But work it did and the Brattain and Bardeen point contact transistor was demonstrated on December 23, 1947 by amplifying a human voice.
+At first the demo showed the increase in current via meters.
+Then a microphone was hooked up and each of the spectators said "hello" and were rewarded by hearing an amplified "HELLO" come from the speaker.

 The transistor age had been born in a scene that mimicked Bell's original invention of the telephone.

 The point contact transistor wasn't practical, however.
 Even Brattain had to admit that he first positioned the wires then fiddled until the device worked.
 This was no way to build the components that the computer industry would need by the million!